All Episodes

 That's the only way the Bureau could secure the interviews, according to Free.

-That's a fact that I'm reporting.
+Says Free, that's a fact that I'm reporting.

 The most unsavory of those investigations was the one concerning Clinton and Lewinsky.

-The White House intern had kept a semen stained dress as proof of a relationship, and a Clinton blood sample was needed to match the DNA and the dress.
+The White House intern had kept a semen-stained dress as proof of a relationship, and a Clinton blood sample was needed to match the DNA and the dress.

 But we did it very carefully, very confidentially.